DXB welcomes TUS Airways’ inaugural flight from Larnaca

 PHOTO

-DUBAI: TUS Airways, the leading and largest airline in Cyprus, operated its first flight to Dubai on Sunday 1st October 2023.
+TUS Airways, the leading and largest airline in Cyprus, operated its first flight from Larnaca, a city on the south-east coast of Cyprus, to Dubai on October 1, 2023, representing its first scheduled service to the Middle East region.

-The new service between Larnaca and Dubai represents TUS Airways’ first scheduled service to the Middle East region and marks an important milestone, offering customers a highly convenient schedule and outstanding value for money.
+Tus Airways’ Flight U8 684, operated by a modern Airbus A320 aircraft, offers customers a highly convenient schedule and outstanding value for money, said a statement.

-TUS Airways is committed to both making the cosmopolitan wonders of Dubai more accessible than ever to the Cypriot market, whilst playing a key role in establishing Cyprus as a destination to top the wish list of discovery for both Emiratis and expatriates based in the UAE.
+TUS Airways said in a statement that it is committed to making Dubai more accessible to the Cypriot market, and at the same time, will play a key role in establishing Cyprus as a top destination for both Emiratis and expatriates based in the UAE.

 “As the proud bearer of the Cypriot flag, we aim to offer a seamless travel experience for both Cypriots and international visitors by offering strong regional connectivity throughout the East Mediterranean.
 We thank Dubai Airports for their warm welcome.”

-TUS Airways operates flights between Larnaca and DXB’s Terminal 1 twice per week, on Thursdays and Sundays, with fares that offer the best value in the market, starting from as little as AED 530 one way (including all taxes).
+TUS Airways operates flights between Larnaca and DXB’s Terminal 1 twice a week (Thursdays and Sundays) with fares that offer the best value in the market, starting from as little as AED 530 ($144) one way (including all taxes), said a statement.